How to Find an

 - Does the instructor give instruction on the technique and musical aspect of music?

 - What’s the teacher like?
-Happy, quiet or rather moody?
+Friendly, quiet or rather picky?
 Is the teacher likeable?

 - How often does the teacher give accurate feedback?
 Does the teacher pay enough attention to detail and correct the student?
-It’s also important to see how the student responds to the compliment and criticism.

 - How does the instructor end the lesson?
 When the instructor gives assignments or homework, does the student leave the lesson clear on what to work on next?